Skip to content

 The Monty Hall Problem

-You've seen it in the movies or read about it in the books: the Monty Hall Problem.
-The premise is such: you are on a game show.
-There's three doors, behind one is a prize.
-Behind the other two is nothing besides disappointment.
-You pick an arbitrary door.
-The game host, Monty Hall, opens one of the other doors and reveals that there is no prize behind it.
-Keeping the other two doors closed, he asks you if you would like to switch your choice or remain with your original pick.
+You've seen it in movies or read about it in books: the Monty Hall Problem.
+Here's how it works: you're on a game show.
+There are three doors—behind one is a prize, behind the other two is nothing but disappointment.
+You pick a door.
+The host, Monty Hall, opens one of the other doors and reveals there's no prize behind it.
+Keeping the other two doors closed, he asks if you'd like to switch your choice or stick with your original pick.
 What should you do?
-Benc Campbell has a solution.
+Ben Campbell has a solution.

-You're meaning to tell me that if I switch mid-game, an offer by the man who set up all the doors and the respective prizes, I would have a better chance of winning?
+You mean to tell me that switching mid-game—an offer from the man who set up all the doors and prizes—gives me better odds of winning?
 How is this possible?
 Seems a bit counterintuitive.
 Seems almost wrong.
 Fortunately, we can test this with a simple program.

 import Darwin // for arc4random_uniform